GideonBear/solarsystem/README.md

 containing position and velocity of all the planets.
 Then I would want to see how accurate my model is, and how long it takes for significant inaccuracies to take place.

+The solar system is easy to model, but hard to calculate due to a lot of different and constantly changing factors.
+It is also almost impossible to do an experiment with gravity forces, because the masses in the solar system are much larger than what we can manufacture here on Earth to test with.

 ## Getting the data
 I decided on getting position and velocities relative to the sun, as that's the most logical.
 I did some searching around and found this database from NASA, [JPL Horizons](https://ssd.jpl.nasa.gov/horizons/).